jatraiz/fastlane-shared/README.md

 ```
 See `ExampleFastfile` for an example of what your Fastfile might look like.
 Note that the `SharedFastfile.rb` does not prescribe lanes, bbut rather, provides helper functionality to aid you in creating your own lanes.

 Every action helper is keyed off a common "app name" which is provided via the `RZ_APP_NAME` environment variable.
 Other actions require various environment variables be present, see the header doc in the `SharedFastfile.rb` for more info.
-In addition to specifying these variables, you're directory structure should look like this:
+In addition to specifying these variables, your directory structure should look like this:

 - {root dir}
 	- app